 \subsubsection{Analysis}

-The Grave and Whinston's Algorithm reveals some characteristics of Reinforcement Learning.
-The algorithm utilizes the Bellman Equation for approximating the optimal solution of the partial TSP.
-Bellman equation is the basic block of solving reinforcement learning and is omnipresent in modern Reinforcement Learning\citep{tan}.
-In Grave and Whinston's Algorithm, the Bellman Equation is employed to calculate the optimal solution of the prevailing k-partial TSP.
-The calculation is built upon the recorded optimal solution of previous (k - 1)-partial TSP.
-Then, the determination of k-partial mapping will serve as the "environment" for the subsequent (k+1)-partial mapping.
-The mean and variance in Section 3.2.2 serve as the value function in the modern reinforcement learning architecture.
-The key to solving the TSP is to minimize the mean distance of each k-partial mapping.
-Therefore, a large mean value will diminish the probability of taking a specific choice at the current step.
+The quadratic assignment algorithm exhibits some of the characteristics of RL.
+It utilizes the Bellman equation to approximate the optimal solution of the partial TSP.
+The Bellman equation is the basic block for solving RL and is omnipresent in modern RL \cite{tan}.
+In the quadratic assignment algorithm, the Bellman equation is employed to calculate the optimal solution of the prevailing $k$-partial TSP.
+The calculation is built upon the recorded optimal solution of the previous ($k - 1$)-partial TSP.
+Then, the determination of $k$-partial mapping will serve as the environment for the subsequent ($k+1$)-partial mapping.
+The mean and variance serve as the value function in the modern RL architecture.
+The key to solving the TSP is to minimize the mean distance of each $k$-partial mapping.
+Therefore, a large mean value will diminish the probability of a specific choice at the current step.

-Unmistakably, there exist many distinctions between the approach from Grave and Whinston and modern reinforcement learning, as a result of the inadequacy of computing power in the 1960s.
-There is no adjustment on the network in the training procedure in Grave and Whinston's architecture.
-The "learning" component in the model is not significant.
+Unmistakably, many distinctions exist between Grave and Whinston’s approach and modern RL due to the inadequate computing power in the 1960s.
+There is no adjustment of the network in the training procedure in Graves and Whinston's architecture.
+The learning component in the model is not significant.